lukso-network/docs/docs/standards/universal-profile/06-lsp5-received-assets.md

 - the index in the [`LSP5ReceivedAssets[]`](#lsp5receivedassets-) Array where the received asset addresses are stored.
 - an [ERC165 interface ID](https://eips.ethereum.org/EIPS/eip-165) to easily identify the standard used by each asset smart contract (without the need to query the asset contracts directly).

-The `LSP5ReceivedAssetsMap` key also helps to prevent adding duplications to the Array, when automatically added via smart contract (e.g. a [LSP1-UniversalReceiverDelegate](./02-lsp1-universal-receiver-delegate.md)).
+The `LSP5ReceivedAssetsMap` key also helps to prevent adding duplications to the Array, when automatically added via smart contract (_e.g.:_ a [LSP1-UniversalReceiverDelegate](./02-lsp1-universal-receiver-delegate.md)).

 ```json
 {